Most international students at UK universities pay annual tuition fees of between £10,000 and £20,000, according to the 2021-2022 Reddin Survey.

-There may be extra costs to consider on top of this too, such as flights to see family members.
-To obtain a visa, international students also need to prove they have enough money to support themselves and pay for their course.
+There may be extra costs to consider on top of this too, such as flights to see family.
+To get a visa, international students also need to prove they have enough money to support themselves and pay for their course.

 When the time comes, it may be possible to work while studying in the UK.
 This will be subject to the conditions of your visa.
 Here are some other ways to cover the costs.

-If you’re preparing to fund your child’s degree and still have several years until they’re due to start university, you might want to consider investing.
-However, while offering the potential for higher returns, investing carries the risk of losses.
+If you’re a parent preparing to fund your child’s degree and still have several years until they’re due to start university, you might want to consider investing.
+However, investing carries the risk of losses while offering the potential for higher returns.
 So, you could get back less than you invested.